Your name: Paul Zasky

 Robbie was always the man behind the machine and after I had mixed the first couple of albums in the 90s myself (on 4 and 8 tracks), he took over and switched to hi-tech.

 I was also always responsible for the contacts to labels, booking, promo, etc. and traveled around the world between Vienna, New York, LA and Kingston.
 I got to know a lot of people, from which many friendships and collaborations have developed over the years.

-In Jamaica in particular, my good friend Devon Denton opened a lot of doors for me, too Sly & Robbie, Ken Boothe, Dillinger, of the company Firehouse crew etc. Nicolai from Echo Beach met us with Ariup, Adrian and the OnU-Sound Posse brought together.
+In Jamaica in particular, my good friend Devon Denton opened a lot of doors for me, too Sly & Robbie, Ken Boothe, Dillinger, of the Firehouse crew etc. Nicolai from Echo Beach met us with Ariup, Adrian and the OnU Sound Posse brought together.
 David Lynch I just mentioned it after our show at the Elysee Montmartre in Paris at the opening of the exhibition.
 There are still many examples.
 I am very grateful to many people.